top of page

 • 5 min read

 Somatic yoga is different from most yoga styles.
 It focuses on how your body feels from the inside.
 You move slowly.
 You pay attention.
 You build awareness.
-It helps reduce pain and tension.
+This practice helps reduce pain and tension.
 It also supports nervous system health.

 What Is Somatic Yoga?